• Skip to primary navigation

 Nearby, you’ll also find the Alberta Central Railway Museum, a charming railway museum featuring the history of the rail and grain industries in Central Alberta and their impact on Canada as a whole.

-But there’s more than just museums in Wetaskiwin.
+But there’s more than just museums – there are lots of fun things to do in Wetaskiwin.
 Spend some time in the local cafés and coffee shops, go for a walk in By-the-Lake Park, shop at Wild West Gallery for Indigenous art and jewelry, and head to the water tower in town, one of the oldest in Canada.

 Jurassic Forest